nsheikh23/leaflet-challenge/README.md

    * Another overlay map was created for tectonic plates that gives the user power to turn on or off each layer independently.

+## Analysis
+As expected, it can be seen that majority of the earthquakes occurred at the boundaries of the tectonic plates.
+However, something interesting to note is the depth versus frequency of these earthquakes.

 ### Satellite Image
 ![Satellite Image](Images/Satellite.PNG)